MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-get-started-with-global-secure-access.md

 ms.author: sarahlipsey
 manager: amycolannino
 ms.topic: how-to
-ms.date: 07/27/2023
+ms.date: 11/02/2023
 ms.service: network-access
-ms.custom:

 ---
 # Get started with Global Secure Access

-Global Secure Access (preview) is the centralized location in the Microsoft Entra admin center where you can configure and manage Microsoft Entra Private Access and Microsoft Entra Internet Access.
-Many features and settings apply to both services, but some are specific to one or the other.
+Global Secure Access (preview), Microsoft's Security Service Edge, is the centralized location in the Microsoft Entra admin center where you can configure and manage the features.
+Many features and settings apply to both Microsoft Entra Private Access and Microsoft Entra Internet Access.
+Some features are specific to one or the other.

 This guide helps you get started configuring both services for the first time.